Dr Claudia Bernardi

 Book on the women's experimental writing of the 1960-70s in the context of the Neoavanguardia movement. (in progress)

-Davide Manenti (PhD student): "Italian Translations of Katherine Mansfield's Journal"
+Davide Manenti (PhD Student Literary Translation Studies): "Italian Translations of Katherine Mansfield's Journal"

 Welcomes proposals in: